 This is a female Monarch butterfly, Danaus plexippus.
 This is a specimen from my insect collection.
-This is a male Monarch butterfly.
-Note the two black spots that do not appear on the female.

 The life cycle of the Monarch Butterfly is one of the most predictable of all butterflies.
 I should know, I have been breeding them for about 15 years.